 Fallon Wenck joined the lab in 2020.
 She obtained a B.S. in Biomedical Engineering with an emphasis in Biomolecular and Cellular Engineering from Texas A&M University in College Station, TX in 2020.
-She specializes in mouse colony maintenance.
+She specializes in mouse colony maintenance but dabbles in a bit of everything.

 Dr. Man Si rejoined the lab in 2018 after previously working in the lab from 2014-2016.
 She earned an M.S. in Pharmacology from Hebei Medical University in Shijiazhuang, China in 2010.
 She obtained a Ph.D. in Pharmacology from Hebei Medical University in 2014.
 Her Ph.D. dissertation examined the involvement of PKC and PKA in norepinephrine- and angiotensin II-induced modulation of cardiac IKs potassium currents.
 Her current projects explore the role of epilepsy-related ion channels in cardiomyocytes using patch clamp firstname.lastname@example.org